Fangoling/Hey-Exercise/README.md

 As a student it is really hard to keep up a healthy fitness routine, especially being consistent.
 Without a reminder I often just stop doing my routine and don't have motivation to start again.

-To overcome this challenge, I need an IOS application that can help me keep track of my fitness routine.
-First of all the app should allow me to add new routines, specify the weekdays and store a description of the training routine, second of all it would be nice to able to add exercises and the according current personal best (repition, weight, etc.).
+To overcome this challenge, I need an iOS application that can help me keep track of my fitness routine.
+First of all the app should allow me to add new routines, specify the weekdays and store a description of the training routine.
+Second of all,it would be nice to able to add exercises and the according current personal best (repition, weight, etc.).

 Additionally, I would like it if I could see get an overview over past personal bests to see my personal progress.